<< Back To All Embroidery Stitches

 Chain Stitch

-Last but not least, the chain stitch is one of my favorite embroidery stitches for outlining shapes and letters.
+The chain stitch is one of my favorite embroidery stitches for outlining shapes and letters.

 As the name implies, this stitch’s appearance looks similar to chain links.
 The stitches are looped and they are worked in rows.
 Similar to the back stitch, the basic chain stitch is the base for several different variations of stitches.